 So, what I have learned through following my meandering path of little steps?
 The benefits for animals and environment are so great and obvious that there is no need to discuss them here.
 So, I will focus purely on the matters of my health.
 Due to sports injuries in childhood, I miss anterior ligaments in both knees, which has caused arthritis.
 Some 6 years ago my doctor discussed with me the possibility of two arthroscopic surgeries, one for each knee.
 The measure of success would have been an ability to walk for about 1 mile at one stretch.
 Since even then my daily roams with my dogs were much longer, I smiled and rejected the option.
 Since then, I lost close to 100 pounds, the last 20 after shifting to a non-inflammatory plant-based diet.
 Arthritis and pain receded to such an extent that I frequently forget to take my anti-inflammatory medication (meloxicam 15 mg, taken daily).
+In fact, after the consultation with my doctor, I decided to take it only as needed, usually twice a week 7.5 mg.
 In terms of energy, I have never felt better.
 I will continue on the vegan path for the rest of my life.

 Few years ago I could barely walk and almost always it was a walk with pain.
 These days I am mostly pain-free.
 Since my doctor suggested, several years ago, that after arthroscopic surgeries walking a mile in one stretch would be a measure of success, I was curious haw far I can go by just shifting to a plant-based life style and paying a close attention to my health.
 On the September 07, 2013 I did my first half-marathon (just me, and my dogs who are also vegans).
 I did it to prove to myself that one can resolve so much by simply adopting a healthy and ethically sound life-style.
 That's the next small step.